The Navy was the last branch of the Canadian armed forces to accept women as recruits.

 It was not all plain sailing for the Wrens.
-They were paid one-third of what the men earned, in keeping with the misguided (and soon to be disproven) notion that it took three women to do the work of one man.
-A Chief Petty Officer in the WRCNS, for example, would have needed to save all of her wages for three years just to accumulate the same amount of money earned by a (male) civilian worker in one year.
+They were paid two-thirds of what the men earned, in keeping with the misguided (and soon to be disproven) notion that it took three women to do the work of two men.

 There was also much discrimination, both from within the ranks of the military and from the wider community.
 Women in the Navy were not always taken seriously, as this contemporary newspaper article makes clear: